-During the first launch, the Deja-Dup settings let you define how to automatically execute the future backups, where to save, what to save and with which frequency.
+During the first launch, the Deja-Dup settings let you define how to automatically execute the future backups, where to save, what to save and at which frequency.

-Its simple and intuitive interface will guide you through the process.
+Its simple and intuitive interface will guide you through the whole process.

-Start by adding folders to save:
+Start by adding folders to save, and then the folders to ignore: